 First, then, the chancel, whose interest lies principally to the south.
 The three lancets in the S. wall are decorated internally with an order of side-shafts and a large frieze of dog-tooth running all the way round.
-The westernmost lancet continues down as a lowside window under a transom, and the central window (shown above left) is placed above a rectangular priest’s doorway, enabling both the window and the top of the door to be framed as one by the dogtooth inside.
-Of a piece with these lancets is the fine sedilia further east (though not the piscina beyond), formed of three equal bays, again with dogtooth (illustrated above right), but the E. window is a later insertion, quite possibly contemporary with the nave and aisles, with its five stepped, trefoil-cusped lights and no tracery above, apart from little trefoils in the outermost lights.
-The only window in the chancel N. wall is a single, plain lancet, to the east of the vestry.
+The westernmost lancet continues down as a lowside window beneath a transom, and the central window (illustrated above left) is set above a rectangular priestís doorway, enabling both the window and the top of the door to be framed as one by the dogtooth either side.
+Of a piece with these lancets is the fine sedilia further east (though not the piscina beyond), formed of three equal bays, again with dogtooth (as seen above right), but the E. window is a later insertion, quite possibly contemporary with the nave and aisles, with its five stepped, trefoil-cusped lights and absence of tracery except for little trefoils above the outermost lights.
+The only N. window in the chancel is a single, plain lancet, east of the vestry.

-The aisled nave can be dated by its trefoil-cusped Y-traceried windows, two each to the north and south, which are characteristic of the close of the thirteenth century.
-The buttresses between and to either side of the windows, rise up above the nave parapet and are decorated at the top with broad ogee-pointed recesses containing shields, a conceit that must surely be later again.
+The aisled nave can be dated by its trefoil-cusped Y-traceried windows (two each to the north and south), which are characteristic of the close of c.
+1300.
+The buttresses between and to either side of these windows, rise up above the nave parapet and are decorated at the top with broad ogee-pointed recesses containing shields, a conceit that must surely be later again.
 The aisle E. windows are each composed of three trefoil-cusped lancets set in an encompassing arch.
-The N. and S. porches both lack side windows and are impossible to date with certainty, though the S. porch bears a sun-dial over the doorway, bearing the legend, “As a shadow, such is life”, and the date “1818”.
+The N. and S. porches both lack side windows and are impossible to date with certainty, though the S. porch bears a sun-dial over the doorway, bearing the legend, 'As a shadow, such is life', and the date '1818'.

 The Perpendicular, two-storey N. vestry, poses questions about its original function.
-Could it once have been the dwelling of an acolyte priest or similar, like the vestries at High Coniscliffe, Darlington, Romaldkirk and Staindrop, County Durham, and Hitcham in Suffolk, among others?
-However, other explanations are obviously possible, including the one suggested by Pevsner, who noticing that the upper window is barred, wondered if the upper storey once formed a relic chamber (The Buildings of England – The North Riding of Yorkshire, Penguin, 1966).
+Could it once have been the dwelling of an acolyte priest or similar, like the vestries at Romaldkirk (County Durham), Ripley (North Yorkshire) and Hitcham (Suffolk), among many other geographically widely separated places?
+However, other explanations are obviously possible, including the one suggested by Pevsner, who noticing that the upper window is barred, wondered if the upper storey once formed a relic chamber (The Buildings of England: the North Riding of Yorkshire, Harmondsworth, Penguin, 1966, p.
+382).
 The only windows in the vestry are found in the E. wall, where a two-light square-headed one pierces each level.

-Woodwork in the church includes, most importantly, the Bolton family pew, which is an elaborate construction in the east end of the N. aisle (illustrated above left, viewed from the nave), formed of two sections, separately enclosed by a late seventeenth century screen roughly twelve feet in height (4 m.).
-It opens in each section through two round-headed arches divided by a hanging pendant and provided with benches east and west, while running behind them to the north, a narrower division providing access (seen above right, from further west in the N. aisle), is surrounded by a fine, re-used Perpendicular parclose screen, believed to have been brought here from Easby Abbey (Richmond) after the Dissolution.
+Woodwork in the church includes, most importantly, the Bolton family pew, which is an elaborate construction in the east end of the N. aisle , formed of two sections, separately enclosed by a late seventeenth century screen roughly twelve feet in height (4 m.).
+It opens southwards in each section through two round-headed arches divided by a hanging pendant (as seen above left, seen from the nave), and is provided with benches east and west, while a narrow division providing access behind (i.e. along the N. side) is partitioned off by a fine, re-used Perpendicular parclose screen (illustrated in the photograph above right, taken from the N. aisle), believed to have been brought here from Easby Abbey (Richmond) after the Dissolution.
 The latter has been attributed to William Bronfleet or Brownfleet (fl.
-1482 - 1523), who also worked at Ripon Cathedral (English Mediaeval Architects: a Biographical Dictionary to 1550, by Dr. John Harvey, Alan Sutton, 1987).
+1482 - 1523), who also worked at Ripon Cathedral (John Harvey, English Mediaeval Architects: a Biographical Dictionary to 1550, Gloucester, Alan Sutton, 1987, p.
+37).